Everything you need to know about corporate super funds.

-Risks of corporate funds
+Risks associated with corporate funds

-You've heard the term, high risk high return.
-This concept also applies to super funds.
 All super funds carry an element of risk and the assets held by your super fund defines the risk level.

 When considering the risk associated with your super investment it’s important to keep the following in mind: